yera888/IY-Team7/doc/E-COM SRS.md

 ### 2.2 Product Constraints

-Scamming can be a big issue on these websites.
+Fraud risk: Some users may try to scam by not delivering the products and recieving payments.
+We use payment holds, simple dispute reports, and bans.

-If there are too many people on when a popular drop happens it can cause lagging
+ Big clothing drops that have been scheduled and promoted can slow the site due to traffic.
+We may need basic caching and limits later.

- packages being sent to the wrong location/adress, since they are one.
+Delivery mistakes: Wrong addresses cause problems.
+We’ll validate addresses and keep meet-ups to public places.

- Uses outside services for payments, emails, maps, and image storage.
+Third-party services: We rely on payments, email, maps, and photo storage.
+If they go down or have issues, parts of our site are affected.

- Free or beta plans may limit how much we can store or how many requests we can make.
+Free plan limits.
+Starter tiers cap database, storage, and API calls.
+We might need to upgrade as we grow.

- Use a fixed set of tags provided by the system, will have to keep updating with new trends.
+Tag catalog upkee: Only system generated tags (created by us) are allowed.
+We must update the list to follow trends.

- Hold the payment at checkout and finish it only after shipping or meet up confirmation
+Payment timing for security/reliability purposes: We hold money at checkout and capture later.
+Holds can expire if no one ships or confirms.

- Meet ups happen at public places and show a short safety note
+Meet-up safety: We show a short safety note and only allow public locations.
+We don’t supervise in-person exchanges and have nothing to do with what happens at these times.

- keeping logs of people who get banned
+Logging and privacy: We keep basic logs for payments and bans which is tracked by phone number and emails but people can still find loop-holes.

 ### 2.3 User Characteristics